gabriel-grinspan/pyink/README.md

-*Verde*, pronounced pī-ˈiŋk, is a Python formatter, forked from *[Black](https://github.com/psf/black)* with a few different formatting behaviors.
-We intend to keep rebasing on top of *Black*'s latest changes.
+*Verde* is a Python formatter, forked from *[PyInk](https://github.com/google/pyink)* with a few different formatting behaviors.
+We intend to keep rebasing on top of *PyInk*'s latest changes.

 # Why *Verde*?